er1ca/awesome-hri/README.md

 # Awesome Human Robot Interaction

 ## Papers
-Stars are a porsonal opinion of the importance regarding to our work.
+Stars are porsonal opinions of the importance regarding to our work.

 ### 2019
 - Unsupervised Feature Learning of Human Actions as Trajectories in Pose Embedding Manifold